dist-svc/dsf-proto/data-structures/messages.md

 ### FindValues

-FindValues messages are used to search for values \(ie. pages\) within DSD.
+FindValues messages are used to search for values \(ie. pages\) within DSF.

 ```text
 Header